Sumico/ttp/docs/source/Match functions.rst

    * - `rlookup`_
      - find rlookup table key in match result and return assiciated values

-Condition functions can perform various checks with match results and produce either True or False result
+Condition functions can perform various checks with match results and returns either True or False depending on check results.

 .. list-table:: condition functions
    :widths: 10 90